At play with photography in Innsbruck

 I tend to take very still photographs, not just when I’m in motion but more generally too.
 Walking notwithstanding, I’m drawn to stillness.
 I like to be idle, and so my view of the world is often along the axis of calmness and busy-ness, where busy-ness/business are to be avoided, or at least had better justify themselves.
 Idling more is an opportunity to look for a bit more motion through the viewfinder.

 What do I mean by still photographs?
-Below are a handful of photos that qualify.
+Below are a handful of photos from the last few days that qualify.

 I like these photographs, I’m glad I took them, but they lack something, I think, because they are unopposed.
 Their stillness is only half stillness because so much of my photography is in this vein.
 Stillness only exists in polarity with motion, so if I ignore motion then I’m losing something of both.